Reform UK: 2025

-On 5 January 2025 the American businessman Elon Musk, owner of Twitter, publicly urged Farage to step down as leader of Reform UK, marking a sudden withdrawal of support.
+On 5 January 2025, the American businessman Elon Musk publicly urged Farage to step down as leader of Reform UK, marking a sudden withdrawal of support.
 Musk had previously supported Farage and been photographed with him, but later tweeted "The Reform Party needs a new leader.
 Farage doesn't have what it takes".
 The withdrawal of support came after Farage disagreed with and distanced himself from comments made by Musk supporting Robinson, who was jailed for contempt of court.
 Two days later Farage said that he aimed to "mend fences" with Musk, whom he referred to as a "heroic figure".